cloudful-io/terraform-aws-s3/README.md

 # terraform-aws-s3
-AWS S3 Bucket based on AWS Security Best Practices
+This module is used to instantiate an AWS S3 Bucket based on AWS Security Best Practices.

+# Usage